Nuclear Regulatory Commission: History

 The NRC has produced a booklet, A Short History of Nuclear Regulation 1946–2009, which outlines key issues in NRC history.
 Thomas Wellock, a former academic, is the NRC historian.
 Before joining the NRC, Wellock wrote Critical Masses: Opposition to Nuclear Power in California, 1958–1978.

+Executive Order 14300

+Executive Order 14300, titled Ordering the Reform of the Nuclear Regulatory Commission, is an executive order signed by President Donald Trump on May 23, 2025 that directs the Nuclear Regulatory Commission to reduce regulatory requirements and issue decisions on new reactor licences within 18 months.
+The order directed the NRC to reorganise its structure and establish updated regulatory frameworks.
+It required the introduction of fixed timelines for licensing decisions, including deadlines for new reactor applications and continued operation of existing reactors.
+The order called for a "wholesale revision" of the agency’s safety regulations and included reconsidering some radiation safety standards.
+The executive orders directed the commission to establish a process for high-volume licensing of microreactors and modular reactors, including allowing for standardised applications.

+Following its signing, the NRC launched in February 2026 a reorganisation to streamline decision making, and to provide more efficient licensing and deployment of nuclear technology.
+The NRC had already issued internal guidance to staff for faster approval of reactor designs that have been tested under Department of Energy or Department of Defense programmes.

 Mission and commissioners

 The NRC protects public health and safety and advances the nation's common defense and security by enabling the safe and secure use and deployment of civilian nuclear energy technologies and radioactive materials through efficient and reliable licensing, oversight, and regulation for the benefit of society and the environment.

 The NRC's regulatory mission covers three main areas: